wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 53 And the loss of the men of Columbia was about  three hundred slain and wounded.

-54 And Henry, the chief captain, gave great honor to  the captains under him, ever, Ripley, Forsyth and Eustis, and all the brave men that fought that day.
+54 And Henry, the chief captain, gave great honor to  the captains under him, even Ripley, Forsyth and Eustis, and all the brave men that fought that day.

 55 Nevertheless, Sheaffe, the captain of the king,  escaped with a handful of men, and the swift-footed  savages : leaving behind him the insignia of British  mercy !--a human scalp !